Miranics/PCA-Formative-Assignment/README.md

 - [ ] Reduced-dimensional dataset shape reported and makes sense.
 - [ ] Explained variance plot demonstrates the 95% threshold selection.
 - [ ] Benchmark cell runs without errors (NumPy-only PCA implementation).
-- [ ] README, dataset, and notebook pushed to GitHub before submitting the repository link.

-Feel free to adapt the dataset or threshold if your instructor requests variations; just keep the rubric requirements in mind.